py-stockfish/stockfish/README.md

 $ pip install stockfish
 ```

-Please note that as this is a third-party library, you'll also need to install the actual Stockfish engine in some way.
+Please note that as this is a third-party library, you'll also need to install the Stockfish engine in some way.
 See various options on their [site](https://stockfishchess.org/download/).

 ## API Documentation